Thursday 27th Week of the Year

 just before Judas betrayed him.

-Now the neighbor the host asked for bread in the middle of the night
+Now when the friend asked for bread in the middle of the night

 He said no many times.